swisspol/XLFacility/README.md

 Logging Exceptions
 ==================

-Call `+[XLFacility enableLoggingOfUncaughtExceptions]` early enough in your app (typically from `main()` before `UIApplication` or `NSApplication` gets called) to have XLFacility install an uncaught exception handler to automatically call `XLOG_EXCEPTION()` passing the exception before the app terminates.
+Call `[XLSharedFacility setLogsUncaughtExceptions:YES]` early enough in your app (typically from `main()` before `UIApplication` or `NSApplication` gets called) to have XLFacility install an uncaught exception handler to automatically call `XLOG_EXCEPTION()` passing the exception before the app terminates.

-If you want instead to log *all* exceptions, as they are created and wether or not they are caught, use `+[XLFacility enableLoggingOfInitializedExceptions]` instead.
+If you want instead to log *all* exceptions, as they are created and wether or not they are caught, use `[XLSharedFacility setLogsInitializedExceptions:YES]` instead.
 Note that this will also log exceptions that are not thrown either.

 In both cases, XLFacility will capture the current callstack as part of the log message.